-Because of this, trucking companies need to do everything in their power to ensure that their trucks are well-maintained, their drivers drive responsibly, and their cargo is safely loaded.
-Failure to do so could constitute negligence.
+Because of this, trucking companies must do everything in their power to ensure that their trucks are well-maintained, their drivers drive responsibly, and their cargo is safely loaded.
+Failure to do so could constitute negligence, which could lead to legal action.

-You can sue a trucking company for an accident if:
+You can sue a trucking company for a truck accident if:

 - The company did not properly vet its drivers before hiring